Iso-Riemannian Optimization on Learned Data Manifolds: Introduction

 \subsection{Contributions}

-This work contends that optimization on learned data manifolds must be reconsidered in light of the iso-connection.
-We aim to advance beyond existing approaches for optimization on abstract and learned data manifolds by establishing a comprehensive framework for optimization under iso-Riemannian geometries.
-In particular, we will generalize ideas from first-order optimization and consider several applications of our theory to non-linear clustering and solving inverse problems on data manifolds.
+This work argues that optimization on learned data manifolds needs to be reconsidered, and that a framework built around the iso-connection provides a natural way to move beyond existing approaches for optimization on both abstract and learned manifolds.
+Specifically, we study problems of the form (\ref{eq:mfld-opt-problem-init}), solved by first-order schemes of the form (\ref{eq:iso-first-order-scheme}).
+Our contributions are threefold:

-\paragraph{Finding singularities of vector fields} First, we propose a comprehensive extension of first-order optimization techniques to the iso-Riemannian setting, with generalized definitions for monotone and Lipschitz vector fields and accompanying theoretical characterizations for establishing the convergence conditions of the proposed iso-Riemannian descent algorithm (\ref{eq:iso-first-order-scheme}).
-In particular, we prove linear convergence rates using our newly defined iso-monotonicity and iso-Lipschitz constants and demonstrates uniqueness and existence for zeros of associated vector fields.
+\paragraph{Finding singularities of vector fields} We first extend classical first-order optimization techniques to the iso-Riemannian setting by introducing generalized notions of monotone and Lipschitz vector fields, together with characterizations that yield convergence conditions for the iso-Riemannian descent algorithm (\ref{eq:iso-first-order-scheme}).
+In particular, we obtain linear convergence rates in terms of newly defined iso-monotonicity and iso-Lipschitz constants, and we prove existence and uniqueness of zeros of the associated vector fields.

-\paragraph{Iso-barycentres and iso-K-means clustering} Next, we propose an isometrized generalization of the Riemannian barycentre, with existence and local uniqueness results, and an isometrized version of Riemannian K-means clustering, showing marked improvement over the Riemannian and Euclidean clustering approaches on synthetic and real datasets.
+\paragraph{Iso-barycentres and iso-K-means clustering} As a first application of this theory, we introduce an isometrized generalization of the Riemannian barycentre and show that the iso-barycentre field is naturally characterized by our iso-monotonicity and iso-Lipschitz notions -- while not necessarily satisfying either in the classical Riemannian sense --, leading to existence and local uniqueness results and convergence of the iso-Riemannian descent algorithm (\ref{eq:iso-first-order-scheme}) to the iso-barycentre.
+Building on this, we formulate an isometrized variant of Riemannian K-means clustering, which exhibits marked improvements over both Riemannian and Euclidean K-means on synthetic and real datasets.

-\paragraph{Iso-convex optimization} Finally, we formalize a new notion of convexity and demonstrate how the interplay between function convexity and manifold geometry governs optimization behavior.
-As an application, we show that both in theory and in practice inverse problems are tackled more efficiently using iso-Riemannian descent over learned data manifolds, with practical case studies confirming theoretical predictions on synthetic and real datasets.
+\paragraph{Iso-convex optimization} Finally, we formalize a notion of convexity based on the iso-connection and show how this newly defined iso-convexity is governed by the interaction between Euclidean convexity of a function $\function$ and (extrinsic) data manifold geometry.
+From this, we can identify conditions under which the $\ell^2$-projected gradient field of $\function$ is iso-monotone and iso-Lipschitz -- again while not necessarily satisfying either in the classical Riemannian sense --, which ensures convergence of the iso-Riemannian descent algorithm (\ref{eq:iso-first-order-scheme}) to the minimizer of (\ref{eq:mfld-opt-problem-init}).
+As an application, we demonstrate -- both theoretically and empirically -- that inverse problems can be solved more efficiently on learned data manifolds using iso-Riemannian descent, with case studies on synthetic and real datasets supporting the theoretical predictions.